Gavin Newsom: Business career

-Newsom and his investors created the company PlumpJack Associates L.P. on May 14, 1991.
+Newsom and a group of investors created the company PlumpJack Associates L.P. on May 14, 1991.
 The group started the PlumpJack Winery in 1992 with the financial help of his family friend Gordon Getty.
 PlumpJack was the name of an opera written by Getty, who invested in 10 of Newsom's 11 businesses.
 Getty told the San Francisco Chronicle that he treated Newsom like a son and invested in his first business venture because of that relationship.
 According to Getty, later business investments were because of "the success of the first".

 One of Newsom's early interactions with government occurred when Newsom resisted the San Francisco Department of Public Health's requirement to install a sink at his PlumpJack wine store.
 The Health Department argued that wine was a food and required the store to install a $2,700 sink in the carpeted wine shop on the grounds that the shop needed the sink for a mop.
 When Newsom was later appointed supervisor, he told the San Francisco Examiner: "That's the kind of bureaucratic malaise I'm going to be working through."

 The business grew to an enterprise with more than 700 employees.
 The PlumpJack Cafe Partners L.P. opened the PlumpJack Café, also on Fillmore Street, in 1993.
 Between 1993 and 2000, Newsom and his investors opened several other businesses that included the PlumpJack Squaw Valley Inn with a PlumpJack Café (1994), a winery in Napa Valley (1995), the Balboa Café Bar and Grill (1995), the PlumpJack Development Fund L.P.
 (1996), the MatrixFillmore Bar (1998), PlumpJack Wines shop Noe Valley branch (1999), PlumpJackSport retail clothing (2000), and a second Balboa Café at Squaw Valley (2000).
 Newsom's investments included five restaurants and two retail clothing stores.
 Newsom's annual income was greater than $429,000 from 1996 to 2001.
 In 2002, his business holdings were valued at more than $6.9 million.
 Newsom gave a monthly $50 gift certificate to PlumpJack employees whose business ideas failed, because in his view, "There can be no success without failure."

 Newsom sold his share of his San Francisco businesses when he became mayor in 2004.
 He maintained his ownership in the PlumpJack companies outside San Francisco, including the PlumpJack Winery in Oakville, California, new PlumpJack-owned Cade Winery in Angwin, California, and the PlumpJack Squaw Valley Inn.
 He is the president in absentia of Airelle Wines Inc., which is connected to the PlumpJack Winery in Napa County.
 Newsom earned between $141,000 and $251,000 in 2007 from his business interests.
 In February 2006, he paid $2,350,000 for his residence in the Russian Hill neighborhood, which he put on the market in April 2009 for $3,000,000.
 At the time of the Silicon Valley Bank collapse in March 2023, it was acknowledged that at least three of Newsom's wine companies—PlumpJack, Cade, and Odette—were Silicon Valley Bank clients.